Neolithic to the Iron Age

 Eilean Buidhe Fort

 About 3,000 years ago a fort was built on Eilean Buidhe – the Yellow Island.
 It lies -to the north of the ferry crossing.
-The fort is 20 to 25 metres across, with 4 metre thick walls.
+The fort is 20 to 25 metres across, with 4 metre thick stone walls.
 The stones vitrified and became glassy when the wood used in the construction caught fire.